ONSdigital/sdc-int-rh-service/docker/README.md

 ### Google credentials

-The docker compose file for RH depends on the $GOOGLE_APPLICATION_CREDENTIALS evironment variable.
+The docker compose file for RH depends on the $GOOGLE_APPLICATION_CREDENTIALS environment variable.
 This must point to a file containing your Google credentials.

 Depending on how you've set this up you may need to refresh your credentials by running